Elliot518/ElliotHelloTalkTopics/Language/English/Oral/native/ht_native.md

 She's Korean and was raised by a white couple, cause she was adopted <br>

 ### I set a timer for myself

+### Can you imagine what it feels like to have someone sending you gifts every second?